 Homemade Meatball Dog Treats with Barbeque Inspired Seasonings

-The season ingredients in the recipe below are optional, and can be adjusted up/down, omitted, or substituted to suit your preferences and your pet.
+Meaty treats are doggone delicious in any dog-friendly flavour combination.
+But just like people, the dogs can have favourite scents and flavours, or different dietary requirements.
+The seasoning ingredients in the meatball recipe below are all optional, and can be adjusted up/down, omitted, or substituted to suit your preferences and your pet.

 - 1 egg